DevExpress/devextreme-documentation/api-reference/_hidden/dxTreeListColumn/cellTemplate.md

 The cell's raw value.

 ##### field(cellInfo.watch): function()
-Allows to track a variable and performing actions when it changes.
+Allows you to track a variable and respond to value changes.
 Applies when [repaintChangesOnly](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/repaintChangesOnly.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#repaintChangesOnly') is **true**.
 This function has the following parameters:

 - **getter(data)**: <font size="-1">Function</font>